-The general audience begins at 9:15.
+The general audience begins at 9 am.
 The entrance to the general audience begins at 7:30.
-After 9 am sometimes the entrance to the general audience is closed.
+After 8:45 sometimes the entrance to the general audience may be closed.
 There are the usual security checks at the entrance.
 You may bring beverages in plastic bottles with you, but no dangerous objects such as sticks, scissors or knives.
 Also the dress code must be observed, shoulders and knees must be covered!

 Sequence and duration of the Pope audience

 After 8:30 am, the names of the pilgrim groups from all over the world will be started to read.
-The Pope will appear at 9 and will pass by car on secured paths through the visitors area.
+The Pope will appear around 8:45 and will pass by car on secured paths through the visitors area.
 He sometimes stops and blesses the visitors, especially babies and toddlers.

 Then, he welcomes special visitor groups and bridal couples waiting for him on the podium in front of the St Peter’s Basilica.

 As soon as he has taken his place on the podium, the papal audience begins.
 Readings in various languages are held and the Pope greets the visitors once again.
-The audience ends with the blessing of the Pope, usually between 10:15 and 10:30 am.
+The audience ends with the blessing of the Pope, usually between 10:00 and 10:15 am.

 Opening hours of the St. Peter’s Basilica

-You can follow the audiences live on our Papal Audiences live page.
+You can also follow the audiences live on our Papal Audiences live page.

-Newlyweds can get special places up to about 4 months after the wedding.
+Newlyweds can get special places for up to 4 months after the wedding.
 You must appear in wedding attire and have a copy of the wedding certificate with you.

-Pilgrims on foot and cyclists can also get special places if they have covered at least 150 km on foot or by bike.
-You must have your pilgrimage card with you.
+Pilgrims on foot and by bike can get special cards if they have covered at least a distance of 150 km on foot or by bike.
+You must have your pilgrim ID with you.